Office 2019 vs. Office 2021 – Differences Between the PC Versions

 Support for ODF 1.3 formats

-New features in Excel: XLOOKUP, LET, dynamic arrays, new statistical functions
+New features in Excel: XLOOKUP, LET, dynamic arrays, and new statistical functions

-PowerPoint improvements – the ability to record presentations with narration and text translation
+PowerPoint improvements – the ability to record presentations with narration and translate text

 | Area | Office 2019 | Office 2021 |